 Boredom Creates Space for Creativity

-When children are not directed by adults or structured activities, they begin to ask themselves:
+When children are not directed by adults or structured activities, they begin to ask themselves a different set of questions:

 - What can I create?